Function Templates

 }

 This is easy!
 Right?
-But there is a serious problem.
+But there is a severe problem.
 Do you see the three question marks as return type?
 This problem typically occurs when your function template has more than one type parameter.
-What should be the return type?.
+What should be the return type?

 In this concrete case, should the return type be T, T2, or a Type R derived from T and T2?
-This was a challenging task before C++11, but it is quite easy with C++11.
+This task was challenging before C++11, but it is pretty easy with C++11.

 Here are a few solutions I have in mind: